khodgins/BioinformaticsWorkshopMonash2021/Topic_5/README.md

 Now contigs.fa appears in your output directory (sa_assembly21).
 This file contains your assembled genome.
 A log file, with information on your input parameters as well as some basic metrics of your assembly, and a stats.txt file with information on each node is present also appear.
 Note that node lengths are given in k-mers units (see below).

 Step 4.
-Assess the assembly quality
+Assess the assembly quality (Note that because the long read assembly takes a long time (below), consider starting the long read assembly before you assess your short read assemblies using Quast)

 There are several basic metrics to quantify the quality of a genome assembly.
 N50 is a common statistic similar to a mean or median contig length, but has greater weight given to the longer contigs.
 It is defined as the contig length at which half the bases in the genome are in contigs that size or larger.
 Other metrics include the longest contig size, the total size of the assembly and total contig number.